 In order to achieve a society which is both liberal and green we also need to operate outside of the electoral arena.
 The process of change must be non-violent, but I believe that we must reject the argument of Fritjof Capra when he suggests that "conflict should be minimised in times of social transition."
 The conservatism of British people is one of the crucial obstacles to the kind of social and political transformation that we are seeking.
-We must engage in the kind of tactical grass-roots civil disobedience which has been the hallmark of much radical protest, because it has proved a necessary prerequisite for the realisation of the vast bulk of progressive change in society.
-This will inevitably result in conflict.
+We must engage in the kind of tactical grass-roots civil disobedience which has been the hallmark of much radical protest, green print ad here